robertrumney/skin-shader/README.md

-# Advanced Realistic Skin Shader for Unity
+# Realistic Skin Shader for Unity

 This repository contains an advanced realistic skin shader for Unity.
 It's designed to achieve a high level of realism in rendering skin materials.
 The shader is written in CG within Unity's ShaderLab framework and is based on the Lambertian lighting model.